workflows-sh/do-k8s-cdktf/Command.md

 Happy Workflowing!
 ```
 ### Destroy
-This command is for destroy infrstructure or a service, you need to be **extremly careful** with this one.
+This command is for destroy infrastructure or a service, you need to be **extremely careful** with this one.
 ```
 ops run destroy
 ```